 Update your filters to get more cards to display.
 Reach out if you are having any problems.

 With a long history that spans more than a century, CommBank has seen a lot over the years.
-As a multinational bank, CommBank has businesses across Asia, New Zealand, the United States and the United Kingdom, and as of 2018, it just so happens to now be the largest bank in the Southern Hemisphere.
+As a multinational bank, CommBank has businesses across Asia, New Zealand, the United States and the United Kingdom, and as of 2022, it's still the largest bank in the Southern Hemisphere.

 Here in Australia, the bank provides a wide range of services, including retail, business and institutional banking, superannuation and insurance.
-Under its umbrella are brands such as Bankwest, Colonial First State Investments, Commonwealth Securities (CommSec) and Commonwealth Insurance (CommInsure).
+Under its umbrella are brands like Bankwest, Colonial First State Investments, Commonwealth Securities (CommSec) and Commonwealth Insurance (CommInsure).

 But what about credit cards?
 One reason why so many people choose big banks like CommBank is their range of products.
 Unlike some smaller providers, CommBank has the capacity to provide an extensive selection of credit cards, including low fee and low rate cards, rewards cards and cards with features and extras.